 After graduation, I wrote my first Young Adult manuscript, certain I was starting something I wouldn't stop doing.
-That I'd no longer relegate myself to the back burner.
-That I would do whatever it took to give myself the chance to be the only thing I'd ever really wanted to be: a published novelist.
+Certain I'd no longer relegate myself to the back burner.
+Certain I would do whatever it took to give myself the chance to be the only thing I'd ever really wanted to be: a published novelist.
 Surprisingly, I did stop.
-I sent queries to literary agents, got no bites, and became discouraged.
+I sent queries to literary agents who repped YA authors, got no bites, and became discouraged.
 I still did some writing, but nothing disciplined, completed, and submitted.
 I shrunk back to reality a little worse for wear.

 I don't know why that was my reaction, but I know it had to do with fear.
 I know this because I'm struggling with that same fear now.
 I just recognize it this time.
 I'm finding conferences and writing workshops to attend, and then coming up with tons of excuses not to go.
 I'm not ready.
 I'm not at an advanced enough stage in the writing process.
 I'm not good enough.
 I'm too old.

-Someone once said if you really want something, you'll find a way; if you don't, you'll find an excuse.
+Someone once said if you really want something you'll find a way and if you don't you'll find an excuse.
 That's not necessarily true, once fear of failure elbows into the equation.
 Fear of failure is a big life-sucking, dream-smashing monster that replaces what you want with what you're afraid of, and whispers that all the work and sweat and believing in the world won't amount to anything.